Tim-mhn/climate-map/web/README.md

-# Front-End built with React, NextJS, MapboxGL, Chart.js
+# Front-End

-## How to use
+To install dependencies and run

 ```bash
 npm install